types of surveying

 Surveying is a branch of engineering that deals with determining the relative position of different features on, above, or below ground level.
 Surveying deals with both measurements horizontal and vertical.

-Classification Of Surveying Could Be Done In Two Ways
+Classification of Surveying Could Be Done in Two Ways

 There are two basic types of surveying.

-1. Primary Classification Of Surveying
+1. Primary Classification of Surveying

-2. Secondary Classification Of Surveying
+2. Secondary Classification of Surveying

-Primary Classification Of Surveying
+Primary Classification of Surveying

 • Plane Surveying